lstmemery/renthop_presentation/renthop.md

 Training: 49352 Rows
 Test: 74659 Rows

-78.5GB (compressed) of images barely anyone used
+78.5GB (compressed) of images barely anyone used (More on that later)

 ---